-Ready to nail that speech?
-Here are the tips you need on writing and delivering the perfect speech with the help of two of QHotels' expert wedding coordinators, Leanne Bulpitt and Libby Volpe.
+So, are you ready to learn how to nail that speech?
+We’ve gathered some invaluable tips on writing and delivering the perfect speech from two of QHotels’ expert wedding coordinators, Leanne Bulpitt and Libby Volpe.
+You’re very welcome!

-Having worked closely with couples to create their perfect day and ensure everything runs smoothly, Leanne and Libby know a thing or two about speeches.
+Having worked closely with many couples, ensuring perfect days and smiling faces, Leanne and Libby know a thing or two about awesome wedding speeches.
 So, if you don’t know where to start or you just can’t seem to put pen to paper, here’s some top tips and steps on writing, preparing and delivering an award-winning speech.
-You never know, you may enjoy it so much that you'll get a taste for public speaking and need our top tips for writing your own wedding vows, too!
+You never know, you may discover you have a flair for creative writing and want to read our top tips for writing your own wedding vows, too!

 Before you pick up a pen, do some initial research to understand what’s expected, who your audience is and how the speech section of the day will work.
 Make sure you can answer these questions: